 Our bus operators are trained to meet the needs of passengers with disabilities, and can assist passengers when getting on and off a vehicle, and securing a wheelchair.
 They are also trained in sensitivity and awareness to meet the needs of passengers with disabilities.
 Assistance is provided upon request.

 Capital Metro also offers free fixed-route bus training for passengers with disabilities and seniors.
 For information or to schedule an appointment for training, call (512) 369-6083.

 MetroAccess Service is available to individuals who, because of a disability, are unable to ride a fixed-route bus.
 MetroAccess operates on an advance reservation basis for qualified passengers.
 Call MetroAccess at (512) 389-7501 for an application or for additional information.
 Get additional information about MetroAccess eligibility and the application process .

 Access Advisory Committee

 The Access Advisory Committee is appointed by the Board of Directors to advise the Board regarding accessibility issues.
-To become involved in the Access Advisory Committee, which is responsible for many of the improvements to services for persons with disabilities and seniors, call (512) 389-7583 ( or 711) or come to the meetings held the first Wednesday of each month from 5 p.m. to 7 p.m. at 314 W. 11th Street in Austin (in the Ned Granger Building).
+To become involved in the Access Advisory Committee, which is responsible for many of the improvements to services for persons with disabilities and seniors, call (512) 389-7583 ( or 711) or come to the meetings held the first Wednesday of each month from 5:30 p.m. to 7:30 p.m. unless otherwise noted in monthly ACCESS meeting announcements.
+Meetings are currently held at the Capital Metro Transit Store, located at 209 W. 9th Street, Austin, TX 78701.
 Get additional information about the committee.